SmartTokenLabs/token-negotiator/README.md

 ### Authenticator

-Create a new instance of the Authenticator module.
+Creates a new instance of the Authenticator module.

 ```javascript
   const authenticator = new Authenticator();
 ```

-Trigger the authentication event
+Triggers an attestation request event

 ```javascript
   /**